Aldowashere/week7a/README.md

-# To Do with RTK #
+# To-Do App with RTK #

 ## Overview
-This project is a [brief description of what your project does].
+This project is a simple To-Do App built using React, Material UI, Next.js, and Redux ToolKit.
+It allows users to manage tasks by adding, editing, marking as completed, and deleting them.

 ## Tech Stack
 - React